FAQ: Frequently Asked Questions

 What happens during the Aquamation process?

 When it’s time for the aquamation process to begin, the body is carefully placed in a stainless-steel vessel.
 Potassium hydroxide and water are added to the aquamation chamber and the machine is sealed and activated.
 The solution of 95% water and 5% alkali is heated to 200- 300°F and gently circulated for the entire length of the process.
+As the water circulated around the body, it accomplishes the same goal as fire cremation, just slower and more gently.
+The family receives ashes, just as they do with fire cremation.

 What happens after the Aquamation process is complete?